winitzki/scall/tutorial/programming_dhall.md

 Then we may consider two possibilities: either we need the least fixpoints, or we need the greatest fixpoints.

-In this section, we will prove that the least fixpoints are given by the following Church encodings:
+In this section, we will prove the Church encoding formulas for the least and the greatest fixpoints.
+The least fixpoints are given by the following encodings:

 ```dhall
 let T = ∀(a : Type) → ∀(b : Type) → (F a b → a) → (G a b → b) → a
 let U = ∀(a : Type) → ∀(b : Type) → (F a b → a) → (G a b → b) → b
 ```

-while the greatest fixpoints are given by the following encodings:
+The greatest fixpoints are given by the following encodings:

 ```dhall
 let T = Exists (λ(a : Type) → Exists (λ(b : Type) → { seed : a, stepA : a → F a b, stepB : b → G a b }))
 let U = Exists (λ(a : Type) → Exists (λ(b : Type) → { seed : b, stepA : a → F a b, stepB : b → G a b }))
 ```

-The proofs in both cases are similar, and so we will write both proofs at the same time.
+The proofs in both cases have many similar steps.
 The first step is to express `U` via `T` and to derive a fixpoint equation for `T` alone.
-We already know how to encode fixpoints of a single recursive type, and we will use those encodings to express `T`.
+We already know how to encode fixpoints defining a single recursive type, and we will use those encodings to express `T`.
-Then we will use the Church-Yoneda identity (for least fixpoints) or the Church-co-Yoneda identity (for greatest fixpoints) to show that the Church encodings of `T` are equivalent to the formulas given above.
+Then we will use the Church-Yoneda identity (for least fixpoints) and the Church-co-Yoneda identity (for greatest fixpoints) to show that the Church encodings of `T` are equivalent to the formulas given above.
 The derivation for `U` will be omitted because it is exactly similar.

 We will need the property we call the "joint recursion lemma":

 ###### Statement 1 (joint recursion lemma).
 Suppose `J` is any bifunctor.
-Then the double fixpoint of `J x y` with respect to both `x` and `y` is equivalent to a simple fixpoint of `J x x` with respect to `x`.
+Then the joint fixpoint of `J x y` with respect to both `x` and `y` is equivalent to a simple fixpoint of `J x x` with respect to `x`.
 That property holds for all fixpoints (least or greatest or any other fixpoints).

 ####### Proof